toolleeo/cli-apps/README.md

 * [Polykill](https://github.com/Bdeering1/polykill) - Lightweight command line utility for removing dependencies and build artifacts from unused local projects.
 * [ps1palette](https://github.com/WDoyle123/ps1palette) - Streamline Bash PS1 customisation through script automation for prompt colour coding and .bashrc integration.
 * [Python re(gex)? exercises](https://github.com/learnbyexample/TUI-apps/tree/main/PyRegexExercises) - TUI application intended to help you practice Python regular expressions there are more than 100 exercises covering both the builtin re and third-party regex module.
+* [sasqwatch](https://github.com/fabio42/sasqwatch) - A modern take on the classic watch command.
 * [sauce](https://github.com/cadecuddy/sauce) - A novelty CLI tool that identifies an anime from an image and yields key data about it.
 * [Skylab](https://github.com/SerhiiStets/skylab) - A text user interface (TUI) tool that displays upcoming space launches in a user-friendly way.
 * [sprinkles](https://github.com/KhalilOuali/sprinkles) - Randomly colors input text and outputs it to the terminal.